org-zpr/zpr-core/examples/milestone2/README.md

     calling auth_connect.
 It is possible for the key management handshake to fail and one side not realize it.

-(3) "raa" is RegisterAgentAddress in which the agent sends its ZPR address to the
+(3) "raa" is RegisterActorAddress in which the actor sends its ZPR address to the
     node.
-Required since the node includes this in the connect message to the visa service.  "raar" is RegisterAgentAddressResponse.
+Required since the node includes this in the connect message to the visa service.  "raar" is RegisterActorAddressResponse.

 (4) The "hello" and "hellor" (hello-response) messages are placeholders and do not
     transfer any information at the moment.